TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 .. sidebar:: TYPO3's Page Tree

-   In TYPO3, each Content Element and Dataset which should be rendered in the Backend corresponds to a certain Page.
-Technically, a page is nothing more than a Node Element or a leaf in the virtual Page Tree.
-Every page is associated with a unique Page ID (PID).
+   In TYPO3, each content element and dataset which should be rendered in the backend corresponds to a certain page.
+Technically, a page is nothing more than a node element or a leaf in the virtual page tree.
+Every page is associated with a unique page id (PID).
 Some of the pages are reachable via a URL and TYPO3 renders and delivers them (usually in HTML).
-For example, the URL *http://www.example.com/index.php?id=123* requests the Page with the PID 123.
-In this case, the term Page has the meaning of being a Webpage.
+For example, the URL *http://www.example.com/index.php?id=123* requests the page with the PID 123.
+In this case, the term page has the meaning of being a web page.
 But there are other cases, e.g., a directory (*SysFolder*) or a separator, which are used to save data in a clear and structured way.
 A special already existing PID is 0, which is used to refer to the root page (the one with the